-Fats are scientifically known as lipids and tend to fall into two categories: liquid at room temperature (unsaturated) or solid at room temperature (saturated).
-Lipids are composed of fatty acid chains that are made out of carbon, oxygen, and hydrogen.
-The body contains nearly 90 trillion cells, each of which is maintained by fatty acid structures.
-Without enough fat, your body is literally going to be weak in structural form.
-No, it won’t fall apart on the surface, but when your cells are weak, the core of your being will be weak too.
+Fats, or lipids, fall into two general categories: liquid at room temperature (unsaturated) or solid at room temperature (saturated).
+Lipids are fatty acid chains made from carbon, oxygen, and hydrogen.
+The body contains nearly 90 trillion cells, and each is maintained by fatty acids.
+Without enough fat, your body is structurally weak.
+When your cells are weak, the core of your being will be weak too.
 This is how chronic disease and breakdowns occur in the body.

 We also rely on dietary fat to perform a number of other vital processes like: